linkerd/linkerd2/BUILD.md

     "prometheus" -> "kubernetes api";
     "prometheus" -> "proxy";
   }
-conduit_components
+linkerd2_components
 </details>

 # Development configurations

-Depending on use case, there are several configurations with which to develop and run Conduit:
+Depending on use case, there are several configurations with which to develop and run Linkerd2:

 - [Comprehensive](#comprehensive): Integrated configuration using Minikube, most closely matches release.
-- [Web](#web): Development of the Conduit Dashboard.
+- [Web](#web): Development of the Linkerd2 Dashboard.
-- [Rust](#Rust): Standalone development of the Rust `proxy`.

 ## Comprehensive

-This configuration builds all Conduit components in Docker images, and deploys them onto Minikube.
+This configuration builds all Linkerd2 components in Docker images, and deploys them onto Minikube.
 This setup most closely parallels our recommended production installation, documented at https://conduit.io/getting-started/.